Shenlong (spacecraft)

-Shenlong Test Platform
+Test platform

-The latest academic models shown in 2000, reveal a delta winged spaceplane with a single vertical stabilizer, equipped with three high-expansion engines.
+The latest academic models, shown in 2000, reveal a delta-winged spaceplane with a single vertical stabilizer, equipped with three high-expansion engines.
 Presuming a seating arrangement of two crew members sitting side-by-side in the cockpit, dimensions could be very roughly estimated as a wingspan of 8 m, a length of 12 m and a total mass of 12 tonnes.
 This is within the payload capability of the Chinese CZ-2F or type A launch vehicles.

-Shenlong Spaceplane
+Spaceplane

-Images of an aerodynamic scaled model, ready to be launched from under the fuselage of a Xian H-6 bomber, were first published in the Chinese media on 11 December 2007.
+Images of an aerodynamic scaled model, ready to be launched from under the fuselage of a Xian H-6 bomber, were first published on 11 December 2007.
 Code named Program 863-706, the Chinese name of this spacecraft was revealed as "Shenlong Spaceplane" (神龙空天飞机).
 These images, possibly taken in late 2005, show the vehicle's black reentry heat shielding, indicating a reusable design, and its engine assembly.
-First sub-orbital flight of the Shenlong reportedly took place on 8 January 2011.
+The first sub-orbital flight of the Shenlong reportedly took place on 8 January 2011.

 Earlier, images of the High-enthalpy Shock Waves Laboratory wind tunnel of the Chinese Academy of Sciences (CAS) State Key Laboratory of High-Temperature Gas Dynamics (LHD) were published in the Chinese media.
 Tests with speeds up to Mach 20 were reached in around 2001.